deosrc/Condement/docs/software/!template.md

 <!--
 Include any special notes about the install.
-For example, the golang software package also installs a number of go pakcages which are used by the VSCode golang extensionin order to reduce the time to configure the machine.
+For example, the golang software package also installs a number of go packages which are used by the VSCode golang extension order to reduce the time to configure the machine.
 -->

 ### Service Ports